 Sidhartha Goyal got his PhD in Physics at Princeton in 2009 and then moved to KITP, UC Santa Barbara for a postdoc.
 He got his first degree in Electrical Engineering from IIT Bombay.
 Since 2014, he is an Assistant Professor in the Physics Department at University of Toronto’s downtown (St. George) campus.
-For more details, see CV as pdf.
+For more details, see CV.

 Ue-Yu Pen is working on prophage ecology in the background of bacteria-phage competition.

 Sophie McGibbon-Gardner is developing methods to understand the clonal structure of large evolving populations.

 Sabyasachi Dasgupta received his PhD in 2014 from University of Cologne, Germany and then followed by a postdoc at the Mechanobiology Institute, National University of Singapore (2015-2017) he moved in 2017 to University of Toronto.
 Currently, his major interests are towards single cell genomics, specifically towards constructing cell-lineage relationships and cell to cell transition dynamics.
 For more details, See: Personal Webpage

 Marat Mufteev wrote his MSc thesis on physical and mathematical models of cellular reprogramming and differentiation.
 Currently, he is a PhD student at the Department of Molecular Genetics, University of Toronto.

 Dominique Soutiere developed a model for bacteria-phage co-evolutionary dynamics.

 Christian Farfan developed theoretical tools to understand multilevel selection.

 Alan Davidson Department of Biochemistry, University of Toronto (Canada)

 Boris Shraiman Department of Physics, University of California Santa Barbara (USA)